 The distinction between Aryan and non-Aryan cooking styles is a product of the concurrent development of pottery with farming.
 While clay had been used to make effigies long before the Neolithic era, it was largely the settled farming lifestyle that both made clay vessels practical to daily life and allowed the division of labour required to produce them in substantial number.
 Besides their obvious uses for holding water and food, clay vessels also made common a completely different way of preparing food, namely cooking with water.
 Thus, whereas dry-cooking techniques (grilling, frying, etc.) are non-Aryan in origin, boiling is quintessentially Aryan.
 (The term “pudding” derives from root “pud-” meaning “swell”, referring to the volume expansion of cereal/legume grains when boiled.)

-Aryan clay pot: suitable for boiling – just add cereal, water and heat!
+Aryan clay pot (better than metal pots): suitable for boiling – just add cereal, water and heat!
 (Can also be used for steaming, another Aryan cooking method (alternative to baking).)

 Whereas dry-cooking methods easily cause charring of the food, boiling does not destroy nutrition.
 What it does is transfer most of the nutrition from the food solids to the water during boiling, creating stock.
 It is discarding the stock that causes the nutrition to be lost.
 Aryan cooking must therefore not discard the stock, but instead serve it as part of the meal, either together with the solids (ie. a broth), or separately as a beverage.
 Towards the end of the meal, the stock (or water if no stock is available) should be used to rinse one’s eating bowl and then drunk, thereby minimizing food waste due to adhesion of food to the inside surface of the bowl.
 The word “supper” derives from “soup”.